GreenMountainPower/spring-cloud-netflix-microservices/README.md

 ## Setting up Eureka Server

-The module `eureka-server` startsup an instance of a Eureka Registry.
+The module `eureka-server` starts up an instance of a Eureka Registry.
 This is achieved by including the below dependency in the `pom.xml`:
 ```bash
 		<dependency>
 			<groupId>org.springframework.cloud</groupId>